-In the last five years, Veronica has worked on a range of assignments on international health and aid at global and country levels.
+In the last ten years, Veronica has worked on a range of assignments on international health and aid at global and country levels.
 These include:

 - Australian aid, 2014: Design of a joint malaria programme between Australia, China and Papua New Guinea.

-- Australian aid: Inputs to design of performance based incentives in an Integrated Maternal, Newborn and Child Health project run by Save the Children in Pakistan.
+- Australian aid, 2013: Input to design of performance-based incentives in a Maternal, Newborn and Child Health project run by Save the Children in Pakistan.

-- Global Fund, 2013: Part of a team reviewing Global Fund experience and policy in fragile states.
+- Global Fund, 2013: Review of Global Fund experience and policy in fragile states.

-- WHO, 2012: Support to Ministry of Health, Sudan in finalising the health sector strategy.
+- WHO, 2012: Supported Sudan Ministry of Health to finalise the health sector strategy.

-- Global Fund, 2011: Conducted an independent review of the Global Fund’s Key Performance Indicators, to assess their validity and consider how they need to develop.
+- Global Fund, 2011: Conducted an independent review of the Global Fund’s Key Performance Indicators, to assess their validity.

 - WHO/IHP+, 2010-2012: Support for implementation, lesson learning and updating of Joint Assessment of National health Strategies (JANS).
-This included participating in the Uganda JANS team, recording the lessons learned from joint assessments in 5 countries and writing a guidance paper on options for JANS.
+This included recording lessons from JANS in 5 countries and writing guidance on options for JANS.

-- DFID, 2007-2012: Support to DFID on the Affordable Medicines Facility for malaria (AMFm), an innovative mechanism to subsidise access to malaria medicines.
-This included work on design and representing DFID on the Global Fund Committee overseeing AMFm.
+- DFID, 2007-2012: Support to DFID on design and implementation of the Affordable Medicines Facility for malaria, a mechanism to subsidise access to malaria medicines.